The Wonder of Winter: Five things to know

 - Meditation will be more accessible.
 Getting a regular sitting practice going can be challenging for many people.
 During the Winter, you may find that you crave a quiet retreat.
 Enjoying this downward movement within you can offer you a renewed connection with your body and a peaceful mind.
 If you’re starting up a practice, begin with an amount of time that you are comfortable with committing to each day.
 And remember to always keep your spine in alignment during your sits (or refer back to #3)!

-Bonus tip: January 28th marks the beginning of the lunar new year.
+Bonus tip: February 1st marks the beginning of the lunar new year, the year of the Tiger.
 In this tradition, the new year is like a reset button.
-It’s a chance to let go of any negative ties of the last year.
+It’s a chance to let go of any negative ties from the last year.
 In preparation to welcome in the new year, tradition is to clean and get rid of anything you don’t want to bring into the new year.
 If possible, make time to get rid of clutter and do a deep clean by the end of the month.
-And stay tuned for more about the year of the Fire Rooster that we’re about to enter!

 Deanna Tasi L.Ac.